erantapaa/haskell-browser-mods/README.md

 See the "Additional Links" and "Doc Index" sections for the new links.

+(*) The "all index" page is the page which contains a list of all names defined in the package, and this page may either be `docs-index.html` or `docs-index-All.html`.

-(*) If documentation for the specific version of the package is not available, the "Doc Index" section will display links for the latest preceding version for which docs exist.
+Moreover, if documentation for the specific version of the package is not available, the "Doc Index" section will display links for the latest preceding version for which docs exist.

-For the example link, the docs for `persistent-2.5` do not exist.
-Therefore the "Doc Index" links will navigate to the docs for version 2.2.4 which is the most recent preceding version which has documentation.
+In the case of the example link, the docs for `persistent-2.5` do not exist.
+Therefore the "Doc Index" links point to version 2.2.4.

 #### haskell.org - non-existent doc pages